hyperledger-cacti/cacti/packages/cactus-plugin-satp-hermes/docs/satp-release-process.md

-The release is driven by a single entrypoint workflow, `satp-hermes-release-pipeline.yaml`, which orchestrates publishing two artifacts from `packages/cactus-plugin-satp-hermes`: the NPM package `@hyperledger-cacti/cactus-plugin-satp-hermes` (to npmjs.org and the GitHub Package Registry under the `hyperledger-cacti` org) via `satp-hermes-publish-npmjs-gateway-sdk.yaml`, and the Docker image `cacti-satp-hermes-gateway` (to GHCR under `hyperledger-cacti` and to [Docker Hub](https://hub.docker.com/r/hyperledger/cacti-satp-hermes-gateway) under the `hyperledger` org) via `satp-hermes-publish-docker.yaml`.
+The release is driven by a single entrypoint workflow, `satp-hermes-release-pipeline.yaml`, which orchestrates publishing two artifacts from `packages/cactus-plugin-satp-hermes`: the NPM package `@hyperledger-cacti/cactus-plugin-satp-hermes` to the GitHub Package Registry (`npm.pkg.github.com` under `hyperledger-cacti`) via `satp-hermes-publish-npmjs-gateway-sdk.yaml`, and the Docker image `cacti-satp-hermes-gateway` (to GHCR under `hyperledger-cacti` and to [Docker Hub](https://hub.docker.com/r/hyperledger/cacti-satp-hermes-gateway) under the `hyperledger` org) via `satp-hermes-publish-docker.yaml`.

+Publishing to npmjs.org is handled separately by the repo-wide `publish-npm.yaml` workflow (OIDC trusted publishing via the `lfdt-npm` account), not by this pipeline.

 ## Build Types